The Hundred-Foot Journey (film): Production

 Prior to filming, actors Manish Dayal and Charlotte Le Bon spent a considerable amount of time going to restaurants and observing and learning in kitchens.
 To create the food featured in the film, producer Juliet Blake consulted Indian-born chef Floyd Cardoz, who practiced "fusing together two cultures through cooking."

 Principal photography for the film began on September 23, 2013, in Saint-Antonin-Noble-Val, and there was extensive filming at scenic locales in Midi-Pyrénées.
+It was additionally shot in the village of Carlus.
 Some scenes were shot in the Cité du Cinéma studio complex, located in Saint-Denis, north of Paris.
 After nine weeks of shooting in France, the production moved to The Netherlands.

 To make Indian actress Juhi Chawla, who plays the wife of Om Puri's character at the start of the film, look 15 years older than her actual age, the filmmakers aged her digitally in post-production using techniques such as visual refactoring.